X

 3. Do I have to declare the interest I received on the money I kept in my savings account?

-Yes, according to the Income Tax Act, any person for whom filing a return is applicable is required to disclose all of his income received during the reporting period and pay the related taxes.
+Yes, the Income Tax Act requires any person for whom filing a return is applicable to disclose all income received during the reporting period and pay the related taxes.

 4. What are the consequences of neglecting to report interest earned on a savings account balance?

 Let’s imagine someone neglects to report their pay for an entire year, whether on purpose or accidentally.
-They will face sanctions for this non-compliance and be required to pay the tax due and interest if their return is chosen for review.
+They will face sanctions for this non-compliance and must pay the tax due along with interest if their return is selected for review.

 Zarana Mehta: Zarana Mehta is an MBA in Finance from Gujarat Technology University.
 Though having a masters degree in Business Administration, her upbeat and optimistic approach for changes led her to pursue her passion i.e. Creative writing.
 She is currently working as Content Writer at Ebizfiling.